uwcse441/web-cse441-sp15/index.md

 - Tuesday class will include an update from each project group to the full class.
   This will be either a presentation (i.e., at milestones) or a more casual stand-up (i.e., weekly update).
 - Individual project meetings will be organized on Thursday, primarily during the scheduled section.
-- Students will document process and progress on project websites.
+- Students will document their process and progress on project websites, including weekly updates.
-- Students will prepare a final poster, report, and demo.
+- Students will prepare a final poster, report, and presentation/demo.

 ## Grading

 Grading will be based on the project process and individual contributions to that process:

-- Project scope (e.g., setting sufficiently ambitious milestones)
+- Project scope (e.g., setting sufficiently ambitious milestones).
-- Project results (e.g., achieving milestones, employing appropriate methods to yield good results, deliverables)
+- Project results (e.g., achieving milestones, employing appropriate methods to yield good results, deliverables).
-- Project commitment (e.g., appropriate weekly reports, high effort, peer evaluation)
+- Project commitment (e.g., appropriate weekly reports, high effort, peer evaluation).

 These three criteria will be weighted approximately equally.